Withdrawal and Refunds

 Please note, Withdrawal from Motorcycle Rider Training must occur no later than six hours after beginning the first in-class session.

-If eligible for withdrawal, you will be refunded all tuition paid, less an course administrative fee.
-Where the College cancels a course, students receive a full refund.
+If eligible for withdrawal, you will be refunded all tuition paid, less a course administrative fee.
+If the College cancels a course, students receive a full refund.